 “Exploring and Negotiating Key Clauses in Construction Contracts”, ABC Keystone’s Fall Regional Construction Wake-up Call Series (Fall 2022)

-Maria is a member of the firm’s Real Estate Practice Group.
+Maria is a member of the firm’s Real Estate Practice Group and chairs the Construction Industry Group.
 She counsels international, national, regional and local businesses and individuals on complex real estate and construction transactions.
 She takes the time to understand her clients’ business so she can design legal and business solutions to best meet their needs.

 Real Estate Law Much of her real estate work involves commercial, residential and mixed use projects, including hospitals, banks, colleges, water and sewer treatment plants, apartment buildings, shopping centers, nursing homes and continuing care retirement communities (CCRCs).
 She prepares documentation for developers for a variety of condominium and planned communities (commercial, residential, mixed use and site condos) and has also represented homeowner’s associations.